the-cyber-boardroom/MGraph-AI__Service__Html__Graph/docs/dev/llm-briefs/v1_10_6__mGraph-db__llm_briefing.md

 - Leverage value nodes for uniqueness
 - Use predicates for semantic meaning
 - Use paths for REST API integration and structural identification
+- Use `MGraph__Index__Query` for complex multi-index queries
 - Follow the established code formatting style
 - Let the index handle lookups
 - Use builder for construction, query for analysis
 - Export views for subgraph operations

-The framework is designed for building sophisticated graph-based applications with strong type guarantees and elegant APIs, now with enhanced REST API support through path-based identification.
+The framework is designed for building sophisticated graph-based applications with strong type guarantees and elegant APIs, with a modular index architecture that enables efficient querying across multiple dimensions.